tlpacifico/oui-system/docs/04-BUSINESS-RULES.md

 ### RN-RET-02: Return Effects on Consignment
 - If a consigned item is returned:
-  - Item status reverts to `ToSell`
+  - Item status reverts to `AVenda`
   - Pending commission for that item is cancelled
   - If commission was already settled, adjustment is made in next settlement
 - If item is returned in non-sellable condition:
-  - Item status changes to `Returned`
+  - Item status changes to `Devolvido`
   - Loss is absorbed by the store (supplier not penalized)

 ### RN-RET-03: Store Credit